 Whoa.
 Deep for a simple social media holiday, huh??

 What made me really think was viewing other people’s pictures of not just their own adult siblings, but their kids.

 Call me oblivious, but with six kids, I tend to overlook the idea that in addition to being a sibling of five other children, my kids also have their own unique relationships with each sibling.
 There are times when one will gravitate more to a particular brother or sister, or share a common interest in an activity.

 And like my brother and sister, my kids laugh together.

 These are the moments that make my heart burst: these moments that are captured forever on film, but also the spontaneous moments of love, fun, affection, or empathy that are not preserved on film, but rather in my memory.

-Despite my earlier stance, I have to say that Sibling Day is acceptable in my book… especially since I’m not obligated to stop at Hallmark to celebrate it.
+Despite my earlier stance, Sibling Day is acceptable in my book… especially since I’m not obligated to stop at Hallmark to celebrate it.

 (well Sibling Day and National Cheese Lover’s Day.
 I’ve been informed that there IS a National Cheese Lover’s Day, and it’s January 20th.
 Get ON that, Hallmark.)